 During the off-season, when competitions are in the distant future, most bodybuilders go on a "bulking cycle" in which they try to add as much muscle mass as possible.
-Bulking is necessary of you want to develop your physique, although one consequence of bulking is short-term fat gain.
-But there are strategies you can use to minimize your fat accumulation in your belly.
+Bulking is necessary if you want to develop your physique, although one consequence of bulking is short-term fat gain.
+But there are strategies you can use to minimize the bulking belly fat accumulation.

 It's virtually impossible to notice fat gain on a daily basis, so keeping regular measurements is important, to make sure you don't put on too much fat.
-Sports nutritionist Dr. John Berardi recommends checking your weight, measuring the circumferences of your stomach and muscles, doing skinfold measurements and taking progress photos once every two weeks.
+Check your weight, measure the circumferences of your stomach and muscles, do skin fold measurements and take progress photos once every two weeks.
 This will give an accurate representation of your progress and allow you to make the necessary adjustments to your training and diet.